 In Massachusetts, coastal beaches are mostly made up of rock materials that have been weathered and broken down by water, ice, weather, glaciers, and chemical reactions, and then transported to the shore.
 The source of this sand and other sediment is primarily nearby coastal banks or bluffs, but some sediments are carried by streams and rivers from inland areas to the ocean.
 Once at the seashore, these materials—ranging from boulders to pebbles to sand—are subject to almost continuous movement.
 The waves, tides, and currents shift and move the material along the coast and back and forth between the beaches and nearshore areas (the areas underwater but near the shore).
 Wind also plays a big part in carrying and sorting sand along the shore by picking up the finer-grained particles and blowing them toward the dunes, leaving heavier larger grains behind on the beach.
 For information on how the Cape Cod shores were formed from glacial times to today, see the U.S. Geological Survey (USGS) Cape Cod and the Sea web page.
-For more information on the origins of a beach, see Livescience.com’s Science of Summer: Where Does Beach Sand Come From?
+For more information on the origins of a beach, see the National Park Service’s (NPS) web page on Coastal Sediments—Parent Material and Science of Summer: Where Does Beach Sand Come From? from LiveScience.com.

-In Massachusetts, the beach sand is primarily made up of small grains of the mineral quartz, which comes from many different types of rocks (see the USGS silica sand web page for details).
+In Massachusetts, the beach sand is primarily made up of small grains of the mineral quartz, which comes from many different types of rocks.
 Quartz is abundant because it is hard, insoluble in water, and doesn't break down easily from the weathering processes.
 Feldspar, though slightly softer than quartz, is another mineral commonly found on the beach.
 Since quartz and feldspar are generally light in color, the overall color of Massachusetts beaches ranges from white to tan to gray.
 However, the presence of other minerals may also influence the look of the beach.
 For instance, certain beaches on Plum Island may appear purple because they contain a high presence of the mineral garnet.
+Crane Beach also looks purple, particularly in the winter when the lighter quartz and feldspar get eroded away by storm waves and leave the heavier garnet behind (see Historic Ipswich’s Crane Beach page for details).
 One mineral that can give the beach a sparkly appearance is mica.
 Mica flakes are light and flat, allowing them to sit on top of the beach and catch the light.
+To learn more about the color and type of beach sediments along U.S. beaches, see NPS’s Coastal Sediments—Sand Colors page.
 To learn more about the composition of sand grains, see Sandatlas.org’s What is sand made of page.
 To see a gallery of interesting and colorful sand grains from around the world (including Plum Island), visit Geology.com’s A Grain of Sand Picture Gallery.

 Some beaches make unusual noises when you walk on them.
 These sounds, known as singing, barking, or whistling, may be caused by an abundance of similarly sized, nearly spherical grains of quartz sand on the beach (without much dust or organic matter between the grains).
 Walking over this material is thought to cause a vibration as the layers of sand grains slide over each other.
 You are more apt to hear singing sand on the dry upper portion of the beach because these grains don’t stick together like wet sand.
 Interested in hearing this for yourself?
 Singing Beach in Manchester-by-the-Sea is actually named for this phenomenon.
 For more on singing sand, see How to Read a North Carolina Beach from Coastal Care.